cs-ed/impacts-Ward-Cats/README.md

 10. Programming in EarSketch
 11. Internet

-There is an additional module, Exploring Careers in Computer Science, which would serve as a means of connecting the class and the impact of computing to the students.
+As this course satisfies the third-year mathematics criteria, there is minimal attention paid to the impact of computing on society.
+To remedy this, there is an additional (partial) module, Exploring Careers in Computer Science, which currently consists of videos that attempts to showcase a variety of careers that make use of the knowledge acquired in the course.
+It is an optional unit that is presented as an optional end-of-course extra module that can fill time.
+The focus of this impact plan will consider how to enhance this module and intersperse it throughout the course, adding in considerations of the impacts of what is being learned; in terms of careers that make use of computer science and also more generally computer science’s impact on society.

 ## Plan